mightymos/OnbrightFlasher/readme.md

 3. Done

 ### Flashing the radio chip
-1. Connect ESP or Arduino I2C/GPIO pins to the microcontroller while unpowered.
+1. Connect ESP828x/32 or Arduino I2C/GPIO pins to the microcontroller while unpowered.
 2. Target microcontroller can be powered by an independent supply,  from 3.3V output regulator on Arduino board, or by powering the RFbridge via its USB port.
-3. Using output regulators on Arduino boards seems to lead to power up glitches (e.g., serial monitor disconnects, handshake fails).
+3. Using output regulators on Arduino boards can lead to power up glitches (e.g., recommend erasing ESP8285 first and confirm regulator can supply 100 mA or greater).
 4. Target should remain unpowered until handshake is started.
-5. Excute "FalshScript.py" and choose the desired [firmware](https://github.com/mightymos/RF-Bridge-OB38S003/releases/) to upload.
+5. Excute "FlashScript.py" and choose the desired [firmware](https://github.com/mightymos/RF-Bridge-OB38S003/releases/) to upload.
 When prompted, supply power to the radio chip.
 6. Wait for flashing to finish.
 7. Done